cncf/tag-contributor-strategy/website/content/maintainers/governance/governance-self-assessment.md

 ##### Executing the Assessment

 * Write a brief description that details the timeframe when the assessment occurred and the individuals involved in the assessment.
 * The description should contain the reason for the assessment.
+This is usually when the project is applying to change levels, but could occur at other points.

 > **_NOTE:_** Make sure you use a snapshot of the governance documents for your assessment and note the commit hash of the snapshot here as a link.